junxit/us-congress-bills-116/metadata.md

 - 2019-03-05 — Introduced in House
 - 2019-03-05 — Referred to the Committee on Homeland Security, and in addition to the Committee on Small Business, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2019-03-05 — Referred to the Committee on Homeland Security, and in addition to the Committee on Small Business, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2019-03-25 — Referred to the Subcommittee on Oversight, Management, and Accountability.
+- 2020-01-29 — Committee Consideration and Mark-up Session Held.
+- 2020-01-29 — Ordered to be Reported (Amended).
+- 2020-01-29 — Subcommittee on Oversight, Management, and Accountability Discharged.
+- 2020-02-06 — Committee on Small Business discharged.
+- 2020-02-06 — Committee on Small Business discharged.
+- 2020-02-06 — Placed on the Union Calendar, Calendar No. 316.
+- 2020-02-06 — Reported (Amended) by the Committee on Homeland Security.
+H. Rept.
+116-393, Part I.
+- 2020-02-06 — Reported (Amended) by the Committee on Homeland Security.
+H. Rept.
+116-393, Part I.